 - specialised computing facilities and software

 The objectives of the LIEF scheme are to:

-- support excellent basic and applied research and research training through the acquisition of research equipment and infrastructure and access to national and international research facilities; and
+- support excellent pure basic, strategic basic and applied research and research training, across all disciplines excluding clinical and other medical research, through the acquisition (purchase, upgrade, construction, transportation, installation, and/or maintenance) of research equipment and infrastructure and access to national and international research facilities;